seqafrica/malawi-course/mystery/README.md

 Shortly after this was published:
 <https://www.science.org/content/article/strange-tentacled-microbe-may-resemble-ancestor-complex-life>

-... detailing the possible missing link between Archaea and Eukariota ... three apparent Asgard Archaea showed up in a run!
+... detailing the possible missing link between Archaea and Eukaryota
+... three apparent Asgard Archaea showed up in a run!

-The Asgard Archaea have more genes in common with eukariotes than other archaea and exhibit structural features (tentacles, bubbles) like them.
+The Asgard Archaea have more genes in common with eukaryotes than other archaea and exhibit structural features (tentacles, bubbles) like them.

 When three samples showed up in a bacterial run that matched nothing known to our bacterial pipeline, I checked them against the GTDB-TK:
 <https://gtdb.ecogenomic.org/>.

-GTDB is a highly accurate typology, based on ANI on a conserved set of 120(?) proteins, of 107,000 bacteria and 12,000 archaea species.
+GTDB is a highly accurate taxonomy of 107,000 bacteria and 12,000 archaea, produced by clustering genomes on ANI across a set of conserved proteins.

 Bingo?!